Our designs are classified according to layout, extent, and form.

 All-Over Calado is a statement of sophistication with uttermost embellishments.
 Calado, a form of open thread work done by hand, is used to adorn the entirety of either the front panel only (Front All-Over Calado) or all the panels - front, back, and sleeves as well as the collar, placket, and cuffs (All-Over Calado) with scattered, pechera, pechera with side patterns, raya, batok, or special as the base design.

 Front Design Shapes

 This is any design form that deviates from any standard form.
 This is ideal for a half-open or a full-open barong.

 Design Classifications by Design Form and Type of Embroidery

 These are designs that most often occur in nature.
 Organic design forms such as leaves, branches, flowers, animals, etc. are executed using freeform embroidery.
 To add texture, depth, and intricacy, organic designs are usually complemented by open interlaced thread work known as calado.

 These are geometric abstractions that represent ethnic motifs and patterns indigenous to a community or tribal culture.
-The designs consist mainly of straight lines and plane shapes (polygons) that are executed using various types of counted-thread embroidery.
+The designs predominantly use straight lines and plane shapes (polygons) that are executed using counted-thread embroidery.